AUTONOMIC NERVOUS SYSTEM HEALTH

-In this condition of body chemistry, one cannot fight back as well as in fast oxidation, so they do not tend to fight at all.
-They are essentially in a state of give-up at one level, although few are aware of this.
-However, it often manifests in behavior patterns such as fearfulness, depression, apathy and even despair and suicide when in the extreme case.
+In this condition of body chemistry, one cannot fight back as well as in fast oxidation.
+It is more of a state of acceptance and give-up.
+It can cause symptoms such as discouragement, fearfulness, depression, apathy and even despair and suicidal thoughts when extreme.

-The hair analyses of these people have elevated calcium and magnesium levels and often low sodium and potassium levels, providing the hair is not washed at the laboratory.
+The hair analyses of these people have elevated calcium and magnesium levels and lower sodium and potassium levels, providing the hair is not washed at the laboratory.
 Click here to read Hair Analysis Controversy about this and other important aspect of hair mineral analysis.

 This is, of course, the exact opposite of the fast oxidizer hair analysis.
 The causes of this unhealthy parasympathetic states are quite a few.
 Recall that it is just a late stage of excessive sympathetic activity.
 This causes nutritional depletion, excessive tissue breakdown and eventually general destruction of the body tissues and organs.